TheOneHyer/aspgen/README.md

 40 MB of memory at greatest, paging should rarely be issue, but still exists.
 Fixing this may require a C++ wrapper for aspgen or simply reqriting aspgen in C++.

+## Inspiration

+aspgen was inspired by a surprising lack of good, safe, easily accessible, open-source password generators.
+Some programs have built-in password generators of some kind, but not as standalone programs that also give users the statistics needed to ensure their password is secure.
+There are also many online password generators, but browsers may not be secure on either the client side (browser software hacked) or server side (website code maliciously stores and retrieves your password).
+Still more password generating software costs money.
+In essence, secure password generation doesn't exist in a user friendly manner and thus aspgen was born.